Alx3dp/Bondtech-INDX-Monolith-gantry-integration/2 - Scanning probe mount/README.md

 # Scanning Z probe mounts

+Important: Cartographer V3 only is compatible with the mounts with Nozzle cam in the right angle configuration like this: https://cartographer3d.com/products/cartographer-probe-v3-with-adxl345-right-angle-can-usb
+If you have the regular or low profile versions you need to resolder it to be right angle.
+However he regular version definitly works with the no nozzle cam mount, the low profile one might but you will need to bend the wires quite sharply.

 As of right now there are only options for the Beacon and Cartographer probes, I am planning to make a version for the INDX custom one but will wait until it is released so that I can confirm dimensions of it.

 The Beacon/cartographer mounts should be compatible with all versions of these probes that have the cables going upwards, so the low profile versions are not compatible.